 Entry is possible, though not common, with relevant access and HNC/D qualifications.
 Positions at this level include seagoing technicians and scientific support roles.

 While it is possible to gain work as a marine scientist with a first degree only, a relevant Masters or PhD is a distinct advantage when applying for jobs.
 A PhD may be a requirement for some posts, for example in management or for lecturing positions.
 A good class of first degree is often sought, especially if you are hoping to progress fairly quickly onto a funded Doctorate programme.
-Search for postgraduate courses in marine science.
+Search for postgraduate courses in marine sciences.

 PhD opportunities are available through marine research organisations and universities.
 In some cases, it is possible to undertake a PhD on a part-time basis while working.
 It is important to identify a supervisor working in the specialist area that interests you.